 Address: Rembrandtplein 11, 1017 CT Amsterdam, Netherlands

-A couple of things that set Escape apart from other clubs is that you can conduct your entire night out in one place.
-Working with Heck Amsterdam (a fancy restaurant next door) guests can enjoy a three-course meal, pre-drinks, and discounted entry into Escape with the “Dine & Dance” arrangement.
+Some things that set Escape apart from other clubs is that you can conduct your entire night out in one place.
+Working with Heck Amsterdam (a fancy restaurant next door), guests can enjoy a three-course meal, pre-drinks, and discounted entry into Escape with the “Dine & Dance” arrangement.

 Then, there are the various accommodations for VIP treatment.
 Escape offers table service to their VIP areas, as well as the chance to rent out their deLux and Royal Room mini clubs for private parties.